mpestle/sandbox_t1/README.md

 ## Usage

-- put resources into the /resources directory
-- ensure there is a config directory and samples.txt file in that directory
-- the sandbox and portal will create/fill in samples.txt when you run the workflow, with the data that you select.
+- the sandbox and portal will put retrieved input data into the /resources directory
-- ensure any datafiles/results you want back are created in the results directory
+- ensure any datafiles/results that you want to inspect are created in the results directory
+- the sandbox and portal copy /results and /logs to the jupyter hub for your inspection
 - any environment settings ($TMP, JVM parameters, etc) go into the config/env file
+- Note that this workflow would not be acceptable in Rakeiora, since it produces vcf.gz files in the results directory.
+So this workflow would probably be rejected - it should do the actual analysis and only place the results in the results directory.